-Except as described in this Appendix A or in the proxy statement, none of the Participants nor any of their respective affiliates or associates (together, the "Participant Affiliates"), (i) directly beneficially owns any shares of Common Stock of the Company or any securities of any subsidiary of the Company or (ii) has had any relationship with the Company in any capacity other than as a shareholder, employee, officer or director.
-Furthermore, except as described in this Appendix A or in the proxy statement, no Participant or Participant Affiliate is either a party to any transaction or series of transactions since February 1, 1998, or has knowledge of any currently proposed transaction or series of transactions, (i) to which the Company or any of its subsidiaries was or is to be a party, (ii) in which the amount involved exceeds \$60,000, and (iii) in which any Participant or Participant Affiliate had or will have, a direct or indirect material interest.
+Except as described in this Appendix A or in the proxy statement, none of the participants nor any of their respective affiliates or associates (together, the "Participant Affiliates"), (i) directly beneficially owns any shares of Common Stock of the Company or any securities of any subsidiary of the Company or (ii) has had any relationship with the Company in any capacity other than as a shareholder, employee, officer or director.
+Furthermore, except as described in this Appendix A or in the proxy statement, no Participant Affiliate is either a party to any transaction or series of transactions since February 1, 1998, or has knowledge of any currently proposed transaction or series of transactions, (i) to which the Company or any of its subsidiaries was or is to be a party, (ii) in which the amount involved exceeds \$60,000, and (iii) in which any Participant Affiliate had or will have, a direct or indirect material interest.

-Except for the employment agreements described in the proxy statement, no Participant or Participant Affiliate has entered into any agreement or understanding with any person respecting any future employment by the Company or its affiliates or any future transactions to which the Company or any of its affiliates will or may be a party.
-Except as described in this Appendix A or in the proxy statement, there are no contracts, arrangements or understandings by any Participant or Participant Affiliate within the past year with any person with respect to the Company's Common Stock.
-THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF THE COMPANY FOR THE ANNUAL MEETING TO BE HELD ON JULY , 1999.
+Except for the employment agreements described in the proxy statement, no Participant Affiliate has entered into any agreement or understanding with any person respecting any future employment by the Company or its affiliates or any future transactions to which the Company or any of its affiliates will or may be a party.
+Except as described in this Appendix A or in the proxy statement, there are no contracts, arrangements or understandings by any Participant Affiliate within the past year with any person with respect to the Company's Common Stock.